Ficool

 Then it dropped.

 The impact cracked the alley floor like a meteor strike.
-Windows three stories up rattled in their frames.
+Windows three stories up rattled.
+The first biker cratered into the wall.
+Dust exploded.
+He didn't get up.

+A guardian trainee stepped into the light.
 Tall.
-Built like training was his religion.
-Guardian trainee uniform marked with dust from rooftop runs.
+Built like training was religion.
 Eyes burning with barely controlled fury.

 He stared at the groaning bikers with pure disgust.

 The first biker tried to stand.
-Got halfway up before a boot planted on his chest, slamming him back down.
+A boot planted on his chest, slamming him back down.

 "Stay."

+He turned to face me.
 Up close, his presence felt sharper.
-Controlled fury in every movement.
-Not calm—intentional.
+Controlled fury.
 Like a blade aware of its own edge.

 "Not bad."
 He crouched to my level.
 "Monumentally stupid.
 Recklessly idiotic.
 But not bad."
 His eyes scanned me analytically.
 "That mana burn I felt three districts over—you did that manually?
-No neural interface?
-No algorithmic assistance?"
+No neural interface?"

 "Idiot."
 Almost fond.
 "You burned through your reserves like a fusion reactor with no dampeners.
-You're supposed to pace yourself.
-Feel the difference between ninety percent capacity and running at a hundred and ten until you explode."
+You're supposed to pace yourself."

 He stopped.
 Didn't turn around.
 "Can't what?"

-The silence stretched like wire pulled too tight, humming with tension.
+The silence stretched like wire pulled too tight.

 More Chapters